royw/cookiecutter-clibones/{{cookiecutter.project_slug}}/DEV-README.md

 REUSE aims to facilitate managing a project's licenses.
 The pain point is adding a copyright/license header to every file.
 The sweet point is automated bill of material reporting.
 Time will tell...

+Until then, I made using reuse optional.
+I added a table and setting to the pyproject.toml:

+    ### local Taskfile.yml options (not Taskfile options)

+    [tool.taskfile]
+    # For reuse copyright/license checking set reuse to either "enabled" or "disabled"
+    # You should not directly edit this setting.
+Instead, use the tasks "task reuse-enable" and
+    # "task reuse-disable" as they also update the .git/hooks/pre-commit to either skip or not
+    # skip the reuse hook.
+    reuse = "disabled"

+and split running reuse lint from the `lint` task to a new `reuse-lint` task dependent upon the above reuse setting.
+All controlled with the `reuse-enable` and `reuse-disable` tasks

 ### git